Lrapava/CS106A-homework/assignment3/extension/README.md

 After that, move the ./gui-lib/final/gui-lib.jar file to ./breakout/lib

-Add add.jar file to ./breakout/lib
+Add acm.jar file to ./breakout/lib

 Compile Breakout using the provided build script (./breakout/build.sh)